kylesuzuki/ad-ds-sim/README.md

   <li>Paste the Public IP address</li>
   <li>Click Connect
     <ul>
-      <li>Note: If you ever get confused which remote desktop connection window is DC-1 or Client-1, you can open the Command Prompt, type "hostname", and click enter to see which one you are in.</li>
+      <li>If you ever get confused which remote desktop connection window is DC-1 or Client-1, you can open the Command Prompt, type "hostname", and click enter to see which one you are in.</li>
     </ul>
   </li>
   <li>Enter credentials (i.e. Username: labuser and Password: Password1)</li>